 Contact us today to learn more about APS and our industry-leading Upset Prevention and Recovery Training (UPRT) for professional pilots.

 Aviation Performance Solutions (APS) has focused on addressing aviation safety issues associated with Loss of Control In-flight (LOC-I), the #1 cause of aviation-related fatalities, for more than three decades.
-During that time, we developed a long-standing trust in the global aviation community as an organization that unfailingly supports the safety needs, expectations, and challenges faced by manufacturers, government agencies, airlines, flight departments, regulators, flight schools, and industry safety organizations.
+During that time, we have developed a long-standing trust in the global aviation community as an organization that unfailingly supports the safety needs, expectations, and challenges faced by manufacturers, government agencies, airlines, flight departments, regulators, flight schools, and industry safety organizations.

 The APS Vision

 APS president forms an advanced flight instruction company focused on closing gaps in general training.

 Company expands to Williams Gateway Airport (now the Phoenix-Mesa Gateway Airport—KIWA).